Richard O'Kelly

-Richard Florence O'Kelly (born 8 January 1957) is an English former footballer turned manager; whose most recent position was Dean Smith's assistant head coach at Premier League side Aston Villa.
+Richard Florence O'Kelly (born 8 January 1957) is an English former footballer turned manager.

-He began his career at Walsall in 1979, as they won promotion into the Third Division in 1979–80, where they remained for his next six seasons at Fellows Park, during which time he scored 56 goals in 204 league games.
+He began his career at Walsall in 1979, as they won promotion into the Third Division in 1979–80, where they remained for his next six seasons at Fellows Park.
+During that time, he scored 56 goals in 204 league games.
 He was sold on to Port Vale for a £6,000 fee in July 1986, before returning to Walsall on a free transfer January 1988.
-Helping the "Saddlers" to win promotion via the play-offs, he moved on to Grimsby Town, before retiring due to injury the following year.
+Helping the "Saddlers" to win promotion via the play-offs, he moved on to Grimsby Town before retiring due to injury the following year.

-After retiring due to injury in 1989 he took up coaching and has served as the assistant manager at Hereford United, Bournemouth, and Doncaster Rovers.
-He became a manager for the first time with Hereford United in March 2012, but quit the post two months later after the "Bulls" were relegated out of the Football League.
-He immediately returned to the number two role at former club Walsall, before following manager Dean Smith to Brentford in November 2015.
+After retiring due to injury in 1989, he took up coaching and has served as the assistant manager at Hereford United, Bournemouth, and Doncaster Rovers.
+He became a manager for the first time with Hereford United in March 2012 but quit the post two months later after the "Bulls" were relegated out of the Football League.
+He immediately returned to the number two role at former club Walsall before following manager Dean Smith to Brentford in November 2015.

 Playing career

 Walsall

-O'Kelly started his career with Alvechurch before moving into the English Football League with Walsall in 1979, after being signed by manager Alan Buckley.
+O'Kelly started his career with Alvechurch before moving into the English Football League with Walsall in 1979 after being signed by manager Alan Buckley.
 The "Saddlers" were promoted into the Third Division as Fourth Division as runners-up in 1979–80, two points behind champions Huddersfield Town.
-Walsall retained their third tier status in 1980–81 by finishing one place and one point above the drop zone.
+Walsall retained their third-tier status in 1980–81 by finishing one place and one point above the drop zone.
 They came even closer to relegation in 1981–82, finishing ahead of relegated Wimbledon on goal difference.
 They then improved, finishing tenth in 1982–83, before finishing sixth in 1983–84, eight points behind promoted Sheffield United.
-However Walsall dropped to eleventh in 1984–85, and O'Kelly was the club's top scorer with eighteen goals.
+However, Walsall dropped to eleventh in 1984–85, and O'Kelly was the club's top scorer with 18 goals.
 They finished sixth in 1985–86, nine points behind promoted Derby County.
-In his seven years at Fellows Park he racked up over 200 appearances, with a goal rate of one goal every four games.
+In his seven years at Fellows Park, he made over 200 appearances, with a goal rate of one goal every four games.

 Port Vale

 In July 1986, the cultured striker joined fellow West Midlands and Third Division side Port Vale for a £6,000 fee.
 His Vale Park career started with a bang as he scored on his debut in a 2–2 draw at Middlesbrough on 23 August 1986.
-After playing the next three matches he was struck down with an injury to his knee ligaments, which required an operation the following January.
-Sidelined for the rest of the 1986–87 season, he returned to the first team at the beginning of the 1987–88 season, and scored three goals in 22 appearances.
+After playing the next three matches, he was struck down with an injury to his knee ligaments, which required an operation the following January.
+Sidelined for the rest of the 1986–87 season, he returned to the first-team at the beginning of the 1987–88 season, and scored three goals in 22 appearances.